Anderlecht: Meir

-Located to the south of the historical centre of Anderlecht, this district is centred on the Meir Roundabout and Astrid Park, where the football club R.S.C.
-Anderlecht plays its home matches in the Constant Vanden Stock Stadium.
+Located to the south of the historical centre of Anderlecht, this district is centred on the Meir Roundabout and Astrid Park, where the football club RSC Anderlecht plays its home matches in the Constant Vanden Stock Stadium.
 Planned shortly before the First World War, the development of this residential neighbourhood took place mainly between the two world wars.
 Its layout, characterised by broad avenues, villas and row houses interspersed with green spaces, reflects the planned transition from former rural land into an urbanised residential zone.
 Aimed at the middle class, it forms an extremely coherent and well-preserved architectural ensemble in which the Art Deco style predominates.

 Veeweyde/Veeweide

 Veeweyde/Veeweide is centrally located in the upper part of Anderlecht, south of the Meir district.
 The neighbourhood, which takes its name from an old hamlet meaning "pasture", includes the Busselenberg (a residential area centred around the park of the same name), the smaller Musicians' district (a residential area between the Chaussée de Mons/Bergensesteenweg and the Rue Félicien Rops/Félicien Ropsstraat), as well as the Aurore housing estate on the banks of the canal.
 In recent years, this area has seen urban renewal efforts, with the canal quays being converted into a pedestrian and cycle-friendly promenade.